 Q. Will a loveseat slipcover work on a chair and a half?

 A. A “chair and a half” is an oversized chair that almost fits two people.
 It’s wider and deeper than a regular chair and narrower than a loveseat.
 On average, a chair and a half measures 52 to 54 inches wide, 41 to 43 inches deep, and 30 to 40 inches tall, depending on the back design.

 Since it’s rare to find a chair and a half slipcover, unless you have it custom made, you’ll have a dilemma on what size slipcover to use.
-A regular chair slipcover may be too narrow, since it only reaches an average of 47 inches wide.
+A regular chair slipcover may be too narrow since it only reaches an average of 47 inches wide.
 A loveseat slipcover may be too wide.
-Your best bet will be to use a loveseat slipcover that fits up to 70 inches wide and simply tuck in excess fabric on the sides.
+Your best bet will be to use a loveseat slipcover that fits up to 70 inches wide and simply tucks in excess fabric on the sides.

 Q. What’s the difference between a box cushion and a T-cushion?

 A. A box cushion is a seat cushion that’s shaped like a square or rectangle without any indentations or extra pieces that cover up the arms.
 A T-cushion almost looks like a letter T, with shaped pieces that fit around the front of the couch arms.
-You’ll need to purchase a slipcover that’s designed to fit your style of cushion.
+You’ll need to choose a slipcover that’s designed to fit your style of cushion.

 Q. What kind of slipcover do I need if the back cushion of my loveseat is attached?